 We fear we may not have the skills and patience to cope with whatever our new life has in store.
-Going through life means we’ll gain confidence as we go and the only way to do that is to experience it.
+We fear we’re not making the “right” choice.
+We fear we won’t cut it.
+But going through life means we’ll gain confidence as we go and the only way to do that is to experience life.

 I also feel like doubt can take over when reality doesn’t match up with our expectations.
-For example, if we think we’ll move abroad to another country and think we’ll have a really easy time adapting to our new job in two weeks, but instead, we find ourselves isolated in the office, working late hours, and feeling a bit lost even after six months, there’s a mismatch between what we expected and the current reality.
+For example, let’s take adapting to a new work environment.
+We might think we’ll move abroad to another country and have a really easy time adapting to our new job in two weeks.
+Maybe not an easy time, but it’ll be fine and manageable.
+But instead, the reality is a lot harder.
+We find ourselves isolated in the office, unable to speak the local language, working late hours, and feeling a bit lost even after six months.
+This is a mismatch between what we expected and the current reality.

+This expectation vs. reality thing can apply to anything such as apartment issues, learning the language, whatever.
+The next step is the same.
 Then our mind goes on overdrive and we doubt that the job is right for us and question whether moving to another country was the right choice.
+We spiral.

 This can also happen if we have romanticized ideas about what life abroad is like.
 When life is just normal life, we wonder if we’re doing something wrong if it’s not a big, exciting adventure 24/7.